Bishes-Maharjan/SocketRTC/README.md

 # SocketRTC 🎥💬

-A real-time video calling and chat application built with **Next.js** and **NestJS**, powered by [GetStream.io](https://getstream.io/) for robust communication infrastructure.
+A real-time video calling and chat application built with **Next.js** and **NestJS**, featuring a **custom-built WebRTC Gateway** for peer-to-peer video communication.

-This project demonstrates a modern approach to WebRTC video calls, real-time messaging, and secure authentication.
+This project demonstrates a deep implementation of WebRTC signaling using Socket.io, handling offers, answers, and ICE candidates manually without relying on external video SDKs.

 ## 🚀 Features

+-   **Custom WebRTC Implementation**: Built from scratch using native `RTCPeerConnection` for full control over the video pipeline.
+-   **Real-time Signaling**: Socket.io-powered gateway for instant connection handling.
 -   **Video Calling**: Full-screen video calls with a modern UI (Google Meet style).
--   **Real-time Chat**: Instant messaging powered by Stream Chat.
+-   **Real-time Chat**: Messaging system integrated with the calling experience.
 -   **Authentication**: Secure login with JWT and Google OAuth strategies.
 -   **Incoming Call Notifications**: Global modal notifications for incoming calls.
 -   **Responsive Design**: Optimized for desktop and mobile experiences (TailwindCSS + DaisyUI).